cms-tau-pog/TauTriggerSFs/README.md

       * HLT_DoubleTightChargedIsoPFTau40_Trk1_eta2p1_Reg
       * HLT_DoubleMediumChargedIsoPFTau**HPS**35_Trk1_eta2p1_Reg,  for Run >= 317509

 Efficiencies and SF are measured on Full 2018 Data with 59.6 1/fb using SingleMuon dataset of 17Sep18 ReReco samples from RunA to RunC and of PromptReco samples for RunD.
+The 2018 SFs are provided including the analytic fit and uncertainties per decay mode in May 2019: https://indico.cern.ch/event/820066/contributions/3430600/attachments/1843348/3023303/TauTrigger2018SF_tauIDMeeting_hsert.pdf

 # Tau Trigger Scale Factor Tool for 2017 Data & MC